ADHD-Friendly Habit Tracker Guide: Stay on Track Without Overwhelm

 Try This: Give yourself a little reward at the end of the week if you’ve tracked your habits consistently.
 This could be a favorite snack, a short walk in a favorite park, or even a fun sticker for your tracker.
 Small celebrations help your brain associate habit tracking with positive feelings.

-8. Reflect on What’s Working and Adjust as Needed
+Habit 8: Reflect Weekly and Adjust as Needed

 One of the benefits of habit tracking is that it allows you to see patterns over time.
 If something isn’t working, that’s okay—adjust it!
 Habit tracking is meant to support you, not stress you out.
 Taking a moment to reflect on what’s working and what’s not can help you adjust your goals and find what truly fits your life.